 Shaun van Wyngaardt bought his first camera in 2011 and has spent most of his free time shooting the streets of Cape Town ever since.
 As most successful street photography, his shots are boldly candid.
 In a fraction of a second, he ‘steals his subjects’ souls’ to let us take part in their lives.
 The belief that a camera extracts a spirit may in fact be superstition, but the insights a photograph gives us to a stranger’s inner colours can nonetheless be overwhelming.
 This casual intimacy portrayed in a lot of Shaun van Wyngaardt’s photographs is harder to achieve than it looks — it can be seen as an invasion of personal space after all.
 Here, he talks us through his ‘street techniques’, creating a picture that provokes a reaction and making double-exposure art from documentary-style photographs.
+Many would enjoy this on their walls in the form of acrylic prints I’m sure but be careful of cheap acrylic prints because it could ruin the feel of the image.

 What draws you to street photography?
 Is a spontaneous shot perhaps a more honest shot?